 For green-finger lovers like Garth, you’re in for a treat at The Kirstenbosch National Botanical Garden which showcases flora indigenous to South Africa.
 The grounds hug the eastern slopes of Table Mountain and give the gardens a spectacular backdrop.
 You can even hike from Kirstenbosch to the summit of Table Mountain.
 We visited in September which is Spring in Cape Town, so it’s the start of the flower season.
 The climate is a bit confusing because Cape Town is in the Southern hemisphere so the weather is back to front to ours in the UK.
 The warmest time is October to April.

 We enjoyed wandering around looking at the various types of Cape Daisies and getting inspiration for our garden at home.
-The Canopy Walk here is a nice piece of design inspired by a snake’s skeleton.
+The Centenary Tree Canopy Walkway here is a nice piece of design inspired by a snake’s skeleton.
 It’s nickname is ‘boomslang’ which means tree snake.
 It offers lovely vistas of the garden and mountains as it weaves above and through the trees.

 These wild almond trees were planted in 1660 to make a hedge and mark the border of the Dutch East India Company settlement (what is now Cape Town) it was called the Van Riebeeck’s Hedge.
 The hedge is said to mark the first step to Apartheid – symbolising how white South Africa cut itself off from the indigenous people of Africa.

 We also saw the oldest plant in South Africa which dates back millions of years to prehistoric times, called the Wood’s Cycad.
 Dinosaurs would have seen them!
 But just like the rhinos they were poached to extinction in the wild, so this surviving tree has been chained down in a cage for its protection.

 Other Cape Town Attractions & Things to do